brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 DebugLevel 10;
 DoRouteOptimizationCN enabled;
 ```
+### Disable the NAT / Internet
+NAT should be disabled via the Network settings in VirtualBox for each VM in order to avoid the packet going into that interface which may lead to packet loss.
+Alternatively, you may turn off the interface which is connected to the Internet in the settings for each of the VMs.

 ## Testing the Testbed
 1. After doing the configuration in all Virtual machines, disable the NAT network in VM network settings.